Articles & Guides

 More than 14 million kids under age 6 have parents in the workforce, meaning they require some kind of child care.
 Yet, despite this huge number, it’s still common for parents to feel guilt about sending their children to daycare.
 Moms and dads worry about everything from finding the right daycare to how their kids will behave once they get there.

 Luckily, research shows that parents have very little reason to fret about how their kids will fare in daycare.
 In fact, for many kids, attending high quality daycare programs actually provides a ton of benefits.
-Here are five proven advantages kids and their families get from attending a quality daycare.
+Here, we’ll explore the proven advantages kids and their families get from attending a quality daycare.

 When you’re sending toddlers and preschoolers off to daycare, you might wonder if they’ll pick up bad behaviors, like hitting or biting, from the stress of adjusting their routine or even from some of the other kids.
 The latest research shows this isn’t the case.

-A recent analysis of data from five different countries found that there’s actually no association between daycare attendance and behavior problems.
-In fact, one French study actually found that kids ages 3 and up who attend a daycare center exhibit fewer behavioral issues and gain positive skills, like learning how to make friends and developing better social skills.
-Past research has even found that kids as young as 5 years old who attend daycare demonstrate the ability to be more patient and adjust their communication style to meet the needs of different aged playmates.
+A 2022 analysis of data from five different countries found that there’s actually no association between daycare attendance and behavior problems.
+In fact, one earlier French study actually found that kids ages 3 and up who attend a daycare center exhibit fewer behavioral issues and gain positive skills, like learning how to make friends and developing better social skills.

 When care is “consistent, developmentally appropriate, and emotionally supportive, and the environment is healthy and safe,” there is a positive effect on kids’ cognitive development.